 Acne marks are a very annoying problem and they can really affect us on a psychological level.
 Although on my guide on acne I talk in greater detail about them, I want to make a brief mention of an ingredient that can especially help you to reduce those marks and spots, in addition to the redness derived from the inflammation that acne causes: azelaic acid.
 An interesting aspect about this acid is that it can be used even if you have sensitive skin, which is why it has become a favorite of many.
 If you want to start incorporating it into your beauty routines, you can do it with The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique and the Paula’s Choice 10% Azelaic Acid Booster, available at Paula’s Choice and on Niche Beauty.

 If you are concerned about blackheads and the appearance of your pores:

 An exfoliating acid that can help you in an excellent way to keep your pores clean is salicylic acid or BHA.
 In addition to having antibacterial and anti-inflammatory properties, salicylic acid not only acts on a surface level, but is able to penetrate inside the pores and help unblock them to minimize blackheads.
-If you want to start using salicylic acid, I recommend this Skin Perfecting 2% BHA Liquid Exfoliant from Paula’s Choice, available on Paula’s Choice, on Cult Beauty, on Niche Beauty, on Amazon and on FeelUnique.
+If you want to start using salicylic acid, I recommend this Skin Perfecting 2% BHA Liquid Exfoliant from Paula’s Choice, available on Paula’s Choice, on Niche Beauty, and on FeelUnique.